-Save when the Brussels Convention applies (art.7), French judges may not rule on the merits of the claim, on the sole ground that the ship was arrested within their area of jurisdiction (Forum Arresti). ?The criteria and conditions set under the international rules of conflict, as per the applicable International Conventions and EC Regulations, must be met.
+Save when the Brussels Convention applies (art.7), French judges may not rule on the merits of the claim, on the sole ground that the ship was arrested within their area of jurisdiction (Forum Arresti). ?The criteria and conditions set under the international rules of conflict, as per the applicable International Conventions and EC Regulations, must be met is performed, otherwise the arrest will automatically be held cancelled.